 Elon Musk still has his own company to run.
-Here’s what to expect from Tesla earnings
+Here’s what happened with Tesla earnings

 Tesla’s Giga Shanghai factory suspended work on March 28, due to strict COVID-19 containment measures amid a rise in the country’s cases.
 The idling came at the end of the first quarter, and is likely to make a bigger dent in the company’s second-quarter results, as the Shanghai factory is its largest by output and could see a reduction of about 90,000 vehicles over these weeks, according to Credit Suisse estimates.
 Tesla previously said it’s targeting 50% growth in production by next year, but some are wondering if that’s still possible given recent setbacks.

-Worse, however, is a report from Bloomberg this week that described Tesla’s return-to-work rules for Shanghai staff operating in China’s closed-loop system, which require employees to sleep on the factory floor with company-provided sleeping bags, shower in still-unfinished on-site facilities, and work 12 hours a day, 6 days a week, until at least May 1.
+Worse, however, is a report from Bloomberg this week that described Tesla’s return-to-work rules for Shanghai staff operating in China’s closed-loop system, which requires employees to sleep on the factory floor with company-provided sleeping bags, shower in still-unfinished on-site facilities; and work 12 hours a day, 6 days a week, until at least May 1.
 While it’s not uncommon for manufacturing plants in China to have dormitories for workers, Tesla’s factory is not currently equipped with such living spaces.

 How are the new factories coming?